My films > Bio

 Bio

 Eszter Hajdú was born in Budapest in 1979.
 She completed her studies in Electronic Media (University of Szeged, Communications Department) and in Sociology (ELTE University of Budapest), and also completed a course of studies in Nationalism at the Central European University (Budapest).
-She studied Jewish Culture during a year in Stockholm, and received training in film-making in Italy and Romania.
-She took part in the Amsterdam IDFA Festival Academy.
-At present, she is living and working in Portugal while completing the University of Drama, Film and Television, Budapest.
+She studied in Stockholm, and received training in film-making in Italy and Romania.
+She took part of the courses of IDFA Festival in Amsterdam.
+She graduated at the University of Theatre and Film Arts, Budapest, at the moment she is doing her PHD as a filmdirector in Portugal.

 She has worked continuously in journalism since the age of 18, as a reporter, editor and program director, in the print media, radio and television alike, while also working for film productions.
 In 2006, she worked with director Tamás Almási.
 In 2007, she was employed by Hungarian Television as a producer.